lindseysim/web-common/README.md

 Packaged with `common` as `common.ui`.

-The Common UI modules allow for some simple, commonly-used UI functinoality, mostly thought CSS.
+The Common UI modules allow for some simple, commonly-used UI functionality, mostly through CSS.
 As such, `common.min.css` is required.

 For modal dialog usage, ensure your dependency-manager/import-function is caching requires/imports of the `common` object, or that you are passing the object by reference.
 Calling multiple instances of `common.ui` in the same window can result in odd behavior for modal management.